caldetas/blast/README.md

 # blast
-simple plotter able to handle big chromosomes works with python3 use option -h or --help to get further instructions
+simple plotter able to handle big chromosomes \n works with python3 \n use option -h or --help to get further instructions